 - Democratic theory

 I also have directed and have taught in Whitman's general studies program "Encounters: The First-Year Experience."

-Current research: My book in progress, Migrant Day Laborers, Neoliberalism, and the Struggle for Time, explores how the worker center movement challenges neoliberal temporalities through practices based in popular education for Latin American migrant day laborers.
+Current research: My book in progress, The Fight for Time: Migrant Day Laborers and Political Uprising under Neoliberalism, explores how the worker center movement challenges neoliberal temporalities through practices based in popular education for Latin American migrant day laborers.
 This study utilizes extensive interviews and participant observation at the CASA Latina (Seattle) and VOZ/Martin Luther King, Jr. worker centers (Portland, OR).
 The project puts critical theories of neoliberalism (by Harvey, Berardi, Weeks, Postone, Gorz, and others) in dialogue with the reflections of migrant day laborers, and with Freire's writings on popular education, to formulate a mode of political engagement capable of contesting the dominant features of time under neoliberalism.